-The Directors do not anticipate that the application of these amendments to HKAS 36 will have a significant impact on the Group's consolidated financial statements.
+The Directors anticipate that the application of other new and revised HKFRSs will have no material impact on the results and financial position of the Group.

-SIGNIFICANT ACCOUNTING POLICIES
+3. SIGNIFICANT ACCOUNTING POLICIES

-The consolidated financial statements have been prepared in accordance with HKFRSs issued by the HKICPA.
-In addition, the consolidated financial statements include applicable disclosures required by the Rules Governing the Listing of Securities on the Stock Exchange and by the Hong Kong Companies Ordinance.
+The consolidated financial statements have been prepared in accordance with HKFRSs issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA").
+In addition, the consolidated financial statements include applicable disclosures required by the Rules Governing the Listing of Securities on the Stock Exchange of Hong Kong Limited ("Listing Rules") and by the Hong Kong Companies Ordinance.